lumapps-marketplace/box-content-preview/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Lumapps

+## Development Setup

+We added the pass-through to this component and therefore some LumApps values are now needed to test.
+You will find the lines to uncomment in the `show()` method inside `src/lib/Preview.js`.
+There you will find an import to a `LUMAPPS_TestFiles.js` file that you will need to fill with LumApps base URL, token, HaussmannCell, organization ID and the connector ID.